How to Network During Your Online MBA Program

 LinkedIn is a powerful networking resource and a valuable personal branding tool.
 More than 610 million members and 30 million companies are on the site.1 If you are not already on the platform, get on it.
 But follow the site’s recommendation to make sure your portfolio is complete and easily found by peers, colleagues and employers.
 Then connect with the members of your cohort, your professors, your career coach.
 Join industry-specific groups active on the site.
 And make a habit of regularly visiting LinkedIn to accept connection invitations, update your portfolio and discover job opportunities.

 One of the true benefits to your MBA program is the ability to forge relationships that can last a lifetime.
 Make sure to take advantage of all you can.
 At SMU Cox, we built the Online MBA program to ensure networking opportunities would be an important component.
-In addition to synchronous learning, career coaches and professors who actively mentor students, the immersion experience allows you to travel and meet professionals from around the world.
+In addition to synchronous learning, career coaches and professors who actively mentor students, the immersion experience allows you to travel and meet professionals from around the world, not just your peers in classes at SMU.
 Discover the Online MBA from SMU Cox.
+Apply now.